putyourlightson/datastar-php/README.md

 # Datastar PHP

-A set of PHP helper classes for working with [Datastar](https://data-star.dev/), with zero package dependencies.
+A dependency-free set of PHP helper classes for working with [Datastar](https://data-star.dev/).

 ## License